saltstack/salt/rfcs/0005-change-requisite-handling.md

     test2:
       test.nop

 And

     test1:
       test.nop

+In order to preserve backwards compatibility, we [should make this configurable][1].
+The following command line argument should be added to (TODO what cli?
+Also, too wordy?):

+    --exclude-before-requisites

+We should also add the same setting to the config files:

+    exclude_before_requisites: True

+When these flags are set to `True`, excludes should work as proposed.
+When the flags are set to `False`, current behavior should be kept, though we should add an explicit message that the exclude would remove a required state.

 At first glance, it's *possible* that this code change is as simple as moving the `apply_excludes` line in `state.py` a couple of lines earlier before the `requisite_in` calls.
 Further tests indicate there's more considerations.

 The test cases are pretty straight forward, though it's possible that it breaks some existing tests.

 Test cases:

+- when the flag is not set, excluding a requisite should produce a helpful error message (`'Warning: excluding {thing} that is required by {other_thing}'`, for example)
 - exclude with no requires still excludes
 - exclude with [each requisite](https://docs.saltstack.com/en/latest/ref/states/requisites.html#direct-requisite-and-requisite-in-types) properly excludes when the required state, or the requiring state is excluded